Attrition-Aware Adaptation for Multi-Agent Patrolling: Experimentation Results

 \subsection{Results}

-In analysis of the results, our primary focus is on the ``average idleness'' metric which we identified as our objective function in \eqref{eq:newform}.
+In analysis of the results, our primary focus is on the ``average idleness'' metric which we identify as our objective function in \eqref{eq:newform}.
 We look at this value over time to evaluate the performance of our algorithm.

-Overall, our AHPA algorithm performed well in comparison with existing approaches and effectively addressed the problem statement in \cref{sec:formulation}.
-As seen in \cref{fig:noattrition}, the AHPA algorithm outperformed all others in non-attrition trials.
-We attribute this to AHPA's partitioning of the environment and surmise via observation of experiments that many of the other algorithms suffered from either poor/overlapping partitioning (DTASSIPart) or from physical collisions amongst the agents (DTAGreedy, CBLS), which significantly impacts performance.
-AHPA's solution resulted in non-overlapping partitions which improved allocations while also decreasing physical interference and collisions amongst the agents.
-As expected, use of AHPA resulted in a lower standard deviation of node idleness than other approaches, since each agent is assigned a tour which they then patrol continually.
-This may be seen in \cref{fig:noattrition}(b).
+Overall, our AHPA algorithm performs well in comparison with existing approaches and effectively addresses the problem statement in \cref{sec:formulation}.
+As seen in the left-hand column of \cref{fig:cumberland}, the AHPA algorithm outperforms all others in non-attrition trials.
+We attribute this to AHPA's partitioning of the environment and surmise via observation of experiments that many of the other algorithms suffer from either poor/overlapping partitioning (DTAP) or from physical collisions amongst the agents (DTAG, CBLS), which significantly impacts performance.
+AHPA's solution results in non-overlapping partitions which improves allocations while also decreasing physical interference and collisions amongst the agents.
+As expected, use of AHPA results in a lower standard deviation of node idleness than other approaches, since each agent is assigned a tour which they then patrol continually.
+This may be seen in the left-hand column of \cref{fig:cumberland}.

-In the attrition test, we removed a randomly-selected agent from the simulation at 300 seconds and another agent at 1300 seconds.
-The results of this are visible in \cref{fig:attrition}(a).
-While AHPA did not recover faster than other algorithms, it required far fewer inter-agent messages than the other algorithms to do so.
-As seen in \cref{fig:attrition}(c), it only required a single message in case of agent attrition.
+In the attrition test, we remove a randomly-selected agent from the simulation at 300 seconds and another agent at 1300 seconds.
+The results of this are visible in the right-hand column of \cref{fig:cumberland}.
+While AHPA does not recover faster than other algorithms, it requires far fewer inter-agent messages than the other algorithms to do so.
+As seen in \cref{fig:cumberland}, it only requires a single message in case of agent attrition.
 Contrast this with the many messages used by other algorithms, which can be problematic in communication-constrained environments.